 > Cancellation made within 30 days of course commencement; payment is completely non-refundable, non-transferable.

 > Blissology will not be held in breach of contract in case of “Event of Force Majeure.”
 This refers to an event beyond Blissology’s control, which prevents a Party from complying with any of its obligations under this contract such as but not limited to Political Unrest or Acts of God.

 - Hands on teaching from Blissology Founder and Senior Teacher Eoin Finn, plus assistance + mentoring from other Blissology certified teachers and assistants.

 - A 300 + page Blissology Training manual.

 - Light pre-yoga breakfasts, brunches and afternoon snacks during the days of the trainings (teas, coffees and filtered water is available all day during the training days).
-Food is organic, nutrient dense and locally sources as much as possible.
+Food is delicious, nutrient dense and locally sourced.
 Evenings do not include meals to allow you to explore the many delicious restaurants in the area.

 - A Blissology Yoga 200-hr YTT Certificate